Managing invoices when starting out: how to simplify the management of payments and invoices for a startup business

 Unfortunately, not all invoices are paid on time.
 Unpaid invoices are part of every entrepreneur's daily life.
 To manage these situations, here are a few steps you can take:

-Tips: When sending your invoices, you can recommend payment by Bill up.
+Tip: When sending your invoices, you can recommend payment through online banking apps.
 This way, your customer can simply scan your bill and pay it in seconds.

 5. Electronic invoicing: a modern and efficient solution